Katherine Tyrrell is a British contemporary artist who is also a writer and teacher.

 - the power, complexities and subtleties of colour and pattern fascinate me

-- dry media, specifically soft pastels and coloured pencils, are best for the type of mark-making using broken colour that I enjoy most
+- dry media, specifically soft pastels and coloured pencils, work best for me in terms of the type of mark-making using broken colour that I enjoy the most

 Contact the artist:

 I draw using dry media and enjoy hatching, scumbling and erasure as techniques to develop areas of broken colour which mix optically to provide new colours.
 Although much of my work in the past has been rooted in loose realism, I'm increasingly interested in abstracting the patterns and shapes I come across in the natural world at either end of the scale

 My drawings and sketches have attracted much praise for my draftsmanship and use of colour.
 One example is Charley Parker's review on his blog Lines and Colors - see Katherine Tyrrell.
 (For other reviews - see below)

 I've been commissioned to write a book about Drawing and Sketching - to be published late 2014 by Quarto in the UK and North Light Books in the USA

 see I've been asked to write a book....